Mahdi-Alizadeh96/rust-activities/README.md

 ### Activity 4 - Decision making with match

 - a.
 Display "it's true" or "it's false" based on the value of a variable
+- b.
+Display "one", "two", "three", or "other" based on whether the value of a variable is 1, 2, 3, or some other number, respectively